thorpej/nabud/README.md

 in the server.
 This opens up a lot of exciting opportunities for things like downloadable game levels, music tracks, etc.

+### nabud-0.7.1
+* Fix a compiler warning that was happening with some versions of Xcode on macOS.

 ### nabud-0.7
 * Support for remote sources, including NabuRetroNet, althrough NabuRetroNet's "HomeBrew" channel does not work due to how the data is vended by that channel.